juxhouse/bela-resources/README.md

    If your language is not supported, you can use a code analysis tool for your language and call BELA's [generic API](API.md) directly.

-#### 2. Upload the update file to BELA.
+#### 2. Upload the update to BELA.

-   Upload the `bela-update.json` file produced above to BELA using curl, for example:
+   Upload the `bela-update.json` file, produced above, to BELA.
+See below.

+   For example:
    ```
-   curl "https://${{ secrets.BELA_HOST  }}/architecture" --fail \
+   curl -f "https://${{ secrets.BELA_HOST  }}/architecture" \
         -H "Authorization: ${{ secrets.BELA_TOKEN }}" \
         -H "Content-Type: application/json" \
         --data @bela-update.json
    ```
+   You can obtain your `BELA_TOKEN` from the BELA web app.

 ## Synchronizing your APM Tools

-If some dependencies among services are not standardized in the code, you can obtain them easily from your Application Performance Monitoring (APM) data.
+You can obtain your services and the dependencies among them from your Application Performance Monitoring (APM) data.

-1. Obtain your BELA API token from the BELA web app.

-2. Call
+Set up a script, to be executed every hour, to query your APM data and upload service dependencies to BELA.

+Here are some examples:
 - Datadog
-- Dynatrace
 - Elastic APM

-3. Automate the above by calling
+If you use a different tool, you can copy one of the scripts above and call BELA's [generic API](API.md) directly.